 The easiest way to start being more in control of your finances is to track your spending.
 This allows you to see where your money is going and help you spot areas to cut back if you need to.
 (Maybe you limit pub nights to Fridays and Saturdays, for example.)
 You can use technology to make this task easier.
 Financial apps connect with your bank account to track what you spend, and even remind you when to make bill payments.
 Or just make a note every time you spend money using good-old-fashioned pen and paper.

 Make friends with the supermarket

 One of the easiest ways to save money as a student is to spend less eating out and more at the grocery store.
-Forbes estimated that the average restaurant meal costs five times more than eating a meal you prepared at home.
-As a bonus, a lot of grocery stores near university campuses will also offer student discounts on one regular day each week, so by shopping only on that day, you can save 10% to 20%.
+Grocery stores near university campuses often offer student discounts on one regular day each week—you could save 10% to 20% on your grocery bill by shopping only on that day.
+(Read more money-saving tips for groceries.)
+If you live on-campus in residence and have to buy into the institution’s meal plan, consider the options carefully and then take full advantage of your plan.